Lifestyle

 Vet's Insight: The Case of Buster

-I recall a lovely 14-year-old Labrador named Buster who came to see me because he had started barking at a corner of the living room every evening.
-His owners were worried he was in pain.
-After a thorough exam ruling out dental or joint pain, we identified signs of cognitive dysfunction.
-We adjusted his diet, introduced brain-enrichment games, and started him on a supportive supplement regime.
+After a thorough exam to rule out obvious dental or joint pain, we identified signs consistent with cognitive dysfunction.
+We adjusted his routine, introduced gentle brain-enrichment games, and started a supportive supplement plan.
 Within six weeks, the barking had reduced significantly, and he was engaging with his owners again.
-It highlighted to me that we should never just accept these changes as inevitable.
+It was a reminder that we should never just accept these changes as inevitable.

 How is cognitive dysfunction diagnosed in the UK?